Tips for Buying a New Construction Home

 Buying new construction is the ultimate path to a dream home for many.
 Not only can it give you the option of choosing every element of your home, including its layout, but it can also give you something unique to pass on to your children.
 Before you commit to the new construction route, be aware that there’s a lot that goes into building a home.
 Here is a look at some of the major considerations that come with purchasing a Bend, Oregon new construction home.

 Understand Your Options

 “New construction” refers to a recently constructed home in which no one has lived before you.
 You can get a new construction home by buying land and contracting a builder to construct it according to your specs.
 Alternatively, you may purchase a new home and the property on which it is located.
-Some options lie between the two, such as buying an empty lot and choosing a floor plan for a developer to install.
+You can also purchase an older home to demolish and rebuild.
+Some options lie between these, such as buying an empty lot and choosing a floor plan for a developer to install.

 Find the Right Lender

 Unless you plan on paying cash for your new construction home, you’re going to need a different kind of loan from the traditional mortgage.
 According to the Consumer Financial Protection Bureau, home construction loans allow for advances during the construction.
 This is done instead of giving you the whole amount at one time.
 The loan becomes a mortgage upon completion of the construction, or you may then be required to get a traditional mortgage.
 You won’t get this kind of loan from every lender, so you will have to do some research.
 Along with factors like rates and understandable loan terms, make sure that your lender’s customer service has a good reputation.

 Know How Long It Can Take to Construct a Home